 After your customer first clicks to learn about your event you have a maximum of 10 seconds to convince them that the event is worth their time.

-Make sure your web page is clear about who is hosting the event, where you are holding the event, the reason you are holding the event, who you hope attends the event (the targeted audience) and finally the date and time of the event.
+Make sure your web page is clear about who is hosting the event, where you are holding the event, the reason you are holding the event, who you hope attends the event (the targeted audience), and finally the date and time of the event.

 3) Social Media Connectivity

 Give your clients the tools they need to like, share, tweet, snap, and pin your event!
 If a user wants to add the event to their Google Calendar, make sure that functionality is there.
-Give users an option to see who confirmed for the event on various social media and publish the event on their profiles.
+Give users an option to see who is confirmed for the event on various social media and publish the event on their profiles.
 Make sure if the user wants other users to know about your event, they don’t have to take an extra step to share it.